-Queen’s is one of Canada’s oldest degree-granting institutions, and has influenced Canadian higher education since 1841.
+Queen’s is one of Canada’s oldest degree-granting institutions, and has influenced Canadian higher education since 1841 when it was established by Royal Charter of Queen Victoria.
 Located in Kingston, Ontario, Canada, it is a mid-sized university with several faculties, colleges and professional schools, as well as the Bader International Study Centre located in Herstmonceux, East Sussex, United Kingdom.
 Queen’s balances excellence in undergraduate studies with well-established and innovative graduate programs, all within a dynamic learning environment.

 A Community Campus Environment

 - 95% of the student population from outside of Kingston

 - 85% of students living within a 15-minute walk to campus

 - 90% of first-year students live in residence